 It was unacceptable to us than we should just accept 100% 3rd degree burns on your face and our quest to solve this problem began.

 The Oil and Gas industry spends hundreds of millions of dollars per year protecting their workers by supplying FR coveralls, FR parkas, FR base layers, FR shirts and pants, FR gloves, hard hats, steel toed boots and protective eye-wear.
 Sure, there are FR balaclavas that offer head and face protection, but unless it is the middle of the winter, who is going to wear them?
 The challenge was to come up with a solution that was passive in its natural state, but would react to protect the worker in the event of a flash fire.

 Cooler Heads began researching FR fabrics, airbag technology, CO2 technology, sensor technology and other related technologies and came up with a concept.

-We are beginning our pre-order sales campaign in May 2018 and will offer a discounted rate for all pre-orders.
-Manufacturing is set to begin in October 2018 and the first units will ship in 2019.
+We have begun our pre-order sales campaign and will offer a discounted rate for all pre-orders.
+Manufacturing is set to begin in early 2019 with order fulfillment in Q1 2019.